Where to Stay in Yufuin with Kids: A Family Guide to Oita’s Designer Onsen Town (2026)

 • 2-night: Day 1 sweets walk, Day 2 Kinrin Lake morning + Snoopy Chaya lunch + onsen evening, Day 3 leave by 11:00.
 Best for families with kids under 6

-• Combine with Beppu: 1 night Yufuin + 1 night Beppu — covers two onsen styles with a 30-min train transfer
+• Combine with Beppu: 1 night Yufuin + 1 night Beppu in our family onsen circuit — covers two onsen styles with a 30-min train transfer

 Family-friendly tips